By Patrick Brandmeyer

 The card will also feature a unique “two-fall match” with both the Heavyweight and Survivor Titles at stake.
 Notably, the match will feature the previous three Kings of Cable as Heavyweight Champion Espinosa and Survivor Champion Osborne will be in the ring with Brian James.
 It will be conducted under triple threat rules, but the first fall will be for Osborne’s title and the second fall will be for Espinosa’s championship.
 Topping off the announced lineup, new Jr. Heavyweight Champion Everett Connors will defend against Sean Orleans.

-The nice thing about my obsessive-compulsiveness with regards to wrestling viewing is that the whiny blog(s) are a great reference source for this sort of thing…my LiveJournal page just reached its ten-year anniversary!
+The nice thing about my obsessive-compulsiveness with regards to wrestling viewing is that the whiny blog(s) are a great reference source for this sort of thing, don’t forget to check the Stacey Hughes’ blog which is one of the best ones for us..my LiveJournal page just reached its ten-year anniversary!
 One of these days I’ll need to go back and tag the posts so they’re easier to search…

 Anywho, see ya Saturday…